 Before you can start booking or buying anything, you need to work out how much you can afford to spend on the wedding.
 Doing so will involve looking at your finances, any savings you have, and how much more you will be able to save.
+Remember that not all wedding styles are priced equally, so work out if you’ll be needing a beautiful wedding marquee or an extravagant ballroom whilst budgeting.
 Your parents and in-laws may also want to contribute to the wedding budget, and it’s best to clarify this as early as possible.
 Some people are comfortable putting some of their wedding costs onto a credit card or will take out a loan, but this is a risky strategy as debt can quickly spiral, and you don’t need the stress during an already hectic time.
 Start a wedding budget spreadsheet that covers all the elements you are going to need to pay for.

 Choose the date & book the venue

 Choosing the date and venue for your wedding may go hand in hand.
 For example, if you have your heart set on a particular venue, you may need to be flexible about the date and vice versa.
 A quality New Jersey wedding venue will book up a long way in advance, so it’s best to get on this element as soon as possible.
 When you know the date, you can start planning the wedding and booking your suppliers.

 Choose your wedding party

 Your wedding party will be your support net during the planning process and on the day.
 Some people choose a handful of friends and family while others opt for a much larger bridal party.
 You can make an event of asking your maid of honor or best man, and you might want to give other members of the bridal party responsibilities and roles in the planning process and ceremony.